luandretta/night-clicks/README.md

 - Using descriptive alt atributes on images on the site.
 - Providing information for screen readers where there are icons used and no text.
 - Ensuring that there is a sufficient colour contrast throughtout the site.

-I confirmed the accessibility by running it through lighthouse in devtools.
+The accessibility was confirmed by running it through lighthouse in devtools.

 ## Color Scheme